RecipeTips.Com Home cooking tips & advice | Knowledge | Ham Shopping Guide

 Hickory Smoked To be labeled "Hickory Smoked", hickory wood must have been used in the smoking process.

 Honey-Cured A term used if honey is the only sweetening ingredient or at least half of the sweetening ingredients used in the curing process.
-The amount used must be sufficient enough to affect the flavor and/or appearance of the ham.
+The amount used must be sufficient enough to affect the flavor and/or appearance of the honey-cured ham.

 Sugar-Cured A term used if cane or beet sugar is at least half of the sweetening ingredients used in the curing process.
 The amount used must be sufficient enough to affect the flavor and/or appearance of the ham.